EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 cleos create account eosio josh PUBLICKEY
 ```

-Create another account, this one will be used to store the smart contract for the address book
+Create another account, this one will be used to store the smart contract for the address book.

 ```bash
 cleos create account eosio addressbook PUBLICKEY